shayandavoodii/OnlinePortfolioSelection.jl/docs/src/benchmark.md

  0.9716459683279461
 ```

-The result indicates that if we had invested in the given period, we would have lost ~2.8% of our capital.
-Note that [`sn`](@ref) automatically takes the last 5 relative prices in this case.
+The outcome demonstrates that if we had invested during the specified period, we would have incurred a loss of approximately 2.8% of our capital.
+It's important to note that [`sn`](@ref) automatically considers the last 5 relative prices in this instance.
+Let's further analyze the algorithm's performance based on some significant metrics:
-Now, let's investiagte the performance of the algorithm according to some of the prominent metrics:

 ```julia
 julia> results = OPSMetrics(m_crp.b, rel_price)